-Eating the rainbow is a fundamental healthy eating tip.
-(And no, not artificially colored foods like Skittles or M&Ms!)
+“Eat the rainbow” is a fundamental healthy eating tip.
+(And no, we don’t mean artificially colored foods like Skittles or M&Ms!)

 But what does it mean?
 Why is it important to get a variety of colorful fruits and vegetables in your diet?

-You may be tempted to find a few foods you or your kids or family members like and to focus on eating those.
+You may be tempted to find a few foods you or your kids or family members like and focus on eating those.
 And it can be easy to fall into routines.
-But the truth is: Our bodies benefit from variety.
-For optimal health, we need a rainbow of nutrients and colors.
+But the truth is: Our bodies thrive on variety — a rainbow of nutrients.

-In fact, the variety of vitamins, minerals, antioxidants, and phytochemicals in fruits and vegetables have enormous healing powers.
-And many of them bring their own distinctive colors.
+In fact, the variety of vitamins, minerals, antioxidants, and phytochemicals in fruits and vegetables may be more powerful for your health than any pill.

-Eating a diversity of colorful foods can be an easy way to get a complete range of the vitamins and minerals your body needs to thrive.
+Eating a diversity of colorful foods can be an easy way to get the complete range of nutrients your body needs to thrive.

-The advice to “eat the rainbow” is often used with kids.
+Advice to eat the rainbow is often used with kids.
 And while kids especially need a diversity of foods in their diets, so do adults.

-Why Are Fruits and Vegetables So Many Different Colors?
+Why Are Fruits and Vegetables Full of so Many Colors?

-Each color in fruits and vegetables is caused by specific phytonutrients, which are natural chemicals that help protect plants from germs, bugs, the sun’s harmful rays, and other threats.
+Each color in fruits and vegetables is created by specific phytonutrients, which are natural compounds that help protect plants from germs, bugs, the sun, and other threats.

 And each color indicates an abundance of specific nutrients.